 For example, if someone has not experienced the kind of love another person experienced in their upbringing, then they will not be able to necessarily show love the way that you desire to be loved.
 The relationship may be for you to show them the love of Christ, but you have made it about you.

-I did not have clarity from God as to the exact reason I should not chose the relationship at that time but there was not a spirit of agreement being confirmed.
+I did not have clarity from God as to the exact reason that I should not chose the relationship at that time but there was clarity that a spirit of agreement was not present.
 Even though the individual was a believer in Christ, God had said “no”.
 Please do not miss this.
 Pray concerning all relationships and get permission from God to pursue it for his purpose.
-Watch for the warning signs and do not be misled like me who entered into the prayer partnership anyway.
+Watch for the warning signs and do not be disobedient unlike myself, who entered into the prayer partnership anyway.
 It ended badly because God had not ordained us for relationship at the time and season.
+He allowed me to go through this as a lesson and as a testimony to share with others.
 I recall a time when the individual embraced me with a hug and told me “I love you”.
 I responded, “you don’t love me”.
 They responded, “I love you the best way I know how.”
 From that day I stopped putting my expectation on others with the realization that people operate from what they have been exposed to in life.
-We can still learn something from being in relationship good of bad!
+There is always something to learn from making the wrong choices.
+I am thankful for it today because it taught me to seek God concerning my relationships.

 ASK GOD’S GUIDANCE TO SEE IF THOSE YOU MEET SHOULD BE PURSUED AS FRIENDS OR SOMEONE YOU OCCASIONALLY ASSOCIATE WITH